Alouux/CART-253/OutSpace/README.md

 ![Cosmic Critter](https://github.com/Alouux/CART-263/blob/main/OutSpace/assets/images/meanie.png?raw=true)

 The second level, the cosmic critters begin to multiply, as they morph from Cosmic Critters to Damned Dustclouds, the mobs swarm the player as they navigate the atmosphere.
+Luna must now search for the legs to her ship.
+This time, she faces two tracking mobs and double the amount of stars will spawn as the level before.

 ## Changes - Proposal to Final iteration
 I initally had a very ambitious concept for this game.
 The initial concept in my final proposal stated there would be 4 levels with a boss fight (allowing the player movement integration such as a dash feature) Though, I did not have all the capacity to do so within the time constraint.